suhasaggarwal/SecureChat/README.md

     Secure chat is a cross platform end to end encrypted instant messaging service with different modes of security and visibility.
     A blockchain based secure backend for decentralisation of the platform and storing sensitive information, another server for centeralized management of the application.
     Users can send one-to-one and group messages, which can include emojis and images.
+    Emoji vectors are stored in elasticsearch.
+For a search query, a more relevant emoji list can be recommended to users based on semantic search functionality of elasticsearch based on cosine score.
+This has some application in chat servers for users to decide on relevant emojis.
     <br /><br/>
     <a href="https://expo.dev/artifacts/ec26bd34-442e-4f89-a019-6e383d4a54d5"><strong>Download ⬇️</strong></a>
     <br />